alanlujan91/qe_template/sample/sample.md

 ## Punctuation

 Avoid unnecessary hyphenation; many hyphenated words can be treated as one or two words.
-Dashes come in three sizes: a hyphen, an intra-word dash like $U$-statistics or "the time-homogeneous model";
+Dashes come in three sizes: a hyphen, an intra-word dash like "$U$-statistics" or "the time-homogeneous model";
 a medium dash (also called an "en-dash") for number ranges or between two equal entities like "1--2" or "Cauchy--Schwarz inequality";
 and a punctuation dash (also called an "em-dash") in place of a comma, semicolon, colon or parentheses---like this.

-Generating an ellipsis \ldots\ with the right spacing around the periods requires using `\ldots`.
+Generating an ellipsis $\ldots$ with the right spacing around the periods requires using `\ldots`.

 *Theoretical Economics* is using longer spaces after periods, please add `\` after periods that are not at the end of a sentence, in order to have regular spaces.
 For example, if there is an abbreviation (e.g., econ.\ theory) which is not the end of an article but appears in a middle of a sentence, please code it as `(e.g., econ.\ theory)`.